geraldvormbrock/carparks/Readme.md

 There is one test class by package with one test example :
 * Controller : Integration test to call the web service
-* Service : Test the call to service and verify its interaction with the DB.
+* Service : Test the call to services and verify its interaction with DB or test the main service AlgoChooserService and verify thrown exceptions.
 * Mapper : Verify the mapping Model <-> DTO
 * Repository : Tests have not been done as they look like service tests